melodygr/microsoft_movie_analysis/README.md

 ![alt text](https://github.com/melodygr/microsoft_movie_analysis/blob/main/images/count_and_avg_by_rating.png "Count and Avg Box Office by Ratings Graph")

 #### Has the average cost for production increased, decreased or remained the same throught the years?
 For this analysis we combined two dataframes: the Opus Movie Data cross-referenced with The Numbers Movie Budgets data.
 The average production cost of movies has been increasing throughout the years.
+The production cost had a steady growth up until the 1990's when the production cost started to grow rapidly.
 If Microsoft is considering long term production projects, it is important to keep in mind the production cost of future projects will be more.

 [View the data calculation notebook](https://github.com/melodygr/microsoft_movie_analysis/blob/main/Notebooks/Box_Office_Trends.ipynb "Visualizations Notebook").
 <p align="center">